SamWalker++: recommendation with informative sampling strategy: Experiments and analysis

 \textbf{Comparing with exposure-based methods.} Generally, our proposed SamWalker and SamWalker++ achieve better performance than existing exposure-based methods.
-The superiority can be attributed to two reasons: (1) The vanilla exposure-based method will easily suffer from over-fitting problem which deteriorates the recommendation accuracy.
-As discussed in subsection 5.1, Our SamWalker and SamWalker++ leverage (peusdo)-social network as bridges to transfer the information between the data, which mitigates the over-fitting effect.
-(2) For efficient recommendation, our methods employ random walk-based sampler to adaptively draw informative data, which can reduce sampling variance and achieve much better performance than heuristic samplers (e.g. Uniform).
-Thus, with minor sacrifices on accuracy, the stochastic learning strategy of our methods achieves comparable performance with the full-batch-based learning strategy, which either suffer from low efficiency (e.g. EXMF, SERec-Bo and SoEXBMF) or sacrifice models' flexibility with memorization mechanism (FAWMF).
-Specifically, FAWMF achieves excellent performance in the dense dataset Movielens, even slightly better than SamWalker++, while it has really poor performance in the sparse datasets such as BookCrossing and Epinions, which is even worse than the simple baselines.
+The superiority can be attributed to two reasons: (1) The vanilla exposure-based method will easily suffer from over-fitting problem which deteriorates the recommendation accuracy, while our methods can mitigates the over-fitting effect by leveraging (pseudo-)social network.
+(2) Our methods employ an informative sampler which has low sampling variance, making the performance of stochastic learning is comparable with the full-batch learning.
+We remark that adopting full-batch learning is non-optimal, it either suffers from low efficiency (e.g., EXMF, SERec-Bo and SoEXBMF) or sacrifices models' flexibility with memorization mechanism (e.g., FAWMF).
+Although FAWMF achieves good performance in the dense dataset Movielens, it performs quite poorly in the sparse datasets such as BookCrossing and Epinions, even worse than the simple baselines.

+\textbf{Comparing in terms of datasets.} We can find that SamWalker or (SamWalker++) outperforms all compared methods in all datasets except Movielens.
+This interesting phenomenon is caused by the sparsity of user-item interactions and can be explained as follows: (1)Movielens is a quite dense dataset and contains sufficient user-item interactions to supervise the learning of user exposure.
+As a result, directly optimizing loss function on such rich data would yield pretty good performance, while further leveraging pseudo-social network into the learning does not make much progress.
+(2) SamWalker++ uses the stochastic learning strategy, which may sacrifice a certain accuracy comparing with full-batch-based learning strategy, making FAWMF even perform slightly better than SamWalker++ in the dataset Movielens.

 \textbf{SamWalker++ Vs. SamWalker.} Although SamWalker++ does not use social information, SamWalker++ still achieves comparable performance with SamWalker.
 Especially in the dataset Epinions, where the social information is not as abundant as LastFM, SamWalker++ even outperforms SamWalker.
 These results validate the effectiveness of the constructed pseudo-social network, which encodes rich similarity information between users as the real social network.
-Moreover, SamWalker++ is more flexible, which can handle the situation where the social information is very sparse or absent.